mapzen/documentation/docs/overview/account-settings.md

 ## Add your payment method

 To use any of Mapzen’s services above the free limits, you need to add a payment method to your account.
-Be sure to keep your credit card information updated if it expires or you are issued a new number.

 If you do not have a valid credit card on file and you reach the free limits, your access to that Mapzen service will cease for the remainder of the month.
 You can continue to use other services up to their individual free limits.